-Blockhead and Aunt Bertha are part of a class of objections which charge that the Turing test does not constitute a sufficient condition for intelligence on the grounds that there are trivial programs which can pass it.
-An example such objection might begin by claiming that it is logically possible to construct a computer program in the following way:
+Blockhead and Aunt Bertha are part of a class of objections which charge that the Turing test does not constitute a sufficient condition for intelligence on the grounds that there are trivial programs which can pass it through memorization.
+An example such objection might begin by arguing that it is logically possible to construct a computer program in the following way:

 1. Perform a Turing test with a sequence of questions with a human (call her Bertha) respondent 2.
 Record those responses on a hash structure on storage.
 3. Repeat steps 1 and 2 for each possible Turing test sequence of questions.